 - The cached data needs to be fully durable.
 Internal materialization should not survive a cluster restart. - Full control is needed of loading and refresh.
 Internal materialization does offer several system supported methods for refreshing, but does not give full access to the materialized table. - Control is needed over the materialized table definition.
 Internal materialization does support secondary indexes, but they cannot be directly controlled.
 Constraints or other database features cannot be added to internal materialization tables. - The data volume is large.
 Internal materialization (and temp tables in general) have memory overhead for each page.
-A rough guideline is that no more than 100 million rows should in all materializated tables across all VDBs for every 1 gigabyte of heap.
+A rough guideline is that there can be 100 million rows in all materialized tables across all VDBs for every gigabyte of heap.